The world's largest website

 has been on welding skills rather than on weld process

-expertise.
-This is a prime reason why most manual welders
+control expertise.
+This is a prime reason why after fifty years, most manual MIG and FCA welders

-still "play around" with their MIG weld controls and the robots
+still "play around" with their weld controls, and the reason most robots

-SOMEONE IN THE WELD SHOP TO STEP UP TO THE BLOODY PLATE AND FULLY
+SOMEONE IN THE WELD SHOP TO STEP UP TO THE PLATE AND FULLY

-2013: Note the typical wire feed control (current control) on
+2014: Note the typical MIG wire feed control (current control) on

-have made wire feed controls for more than 5 decades, yet in
+have made traditional MIG wire feed controls for more than fifty years.
+However in

-2013 not one wire feed control sold provides information to the
+2014, not one of their wire feed controls provides information to the

 welder on the selection of optimum MIG weld parameters.
 By the way I first wrote this paragraph in the early nineteen eighties.